Antimicrobial polymer: Mechanism of action

 The second mechanism is characterized by the release of low molecular weight antimicrobial agents from polymers.
 Antimicrobial agents that are released from polymers induce cell death through binding to or penetrating the cell wall.
-When antimicrobial agents bind to proteins, structural changes occur to the cell membrane resulting in cellular death.
+When antimicrobial agents bind to proteins, structural changes occur to the cell membrane, resulting in cellular death.
 The penetration of nanoparticle antimicrobial agents into the cell wall enables the antimicrobial agents to interact with cell DNA.
 Microbe death results from the effects to DNA transcription and mRNA synthesis when polymer nanoparticles combine with DNA.

-Primary Characteristics of Antimicrobial Polymers
+Primary characteristics of antimicrobial polymers

 There are different primary characteristics of antimicrobial polymers, dependent upon the mechanism of action.
 The two primary characteristics of contact-active antimicrobial polymers are cationic charge and hydrophobicity.
 Cationic residues are necessary to induce the interaction with the microbial cell wall.
 Polycations such as quaternary ammonium, quaternary phosphonium, and guanidinium are frequently found in antimicrobial polymers.
 Hydrophobic residues improve binding to the lipid bilayer and are utilized for insertion into the microbial cell wall.
 Non-contact-active antimicrobial polymers require the addition of antimicrobial agents to induce activity.
 Common agents added include N-halamine compounds, nitric oxide, and copper and silver nanoparticles.

-Classes of Antimicrobial Polymers
+Classes of antimicrobial polymers

 Antimicrobial polymers are generally classified into two categories based on how antimicrobial activity is conferred.
-The first are polymers with inherent antimicrobial which do not require any modifications to incite antimicrobial behavior.
+The first are polymers with inherent antimicrobial effects which do not require any modifications to incite antimicrobial behavior.
 The other class requires modification to enable antimicrobial activity and can be differentiated by the type of modification.
 Polymers may be chemically modified to induce antimicrobial behavior or they may be used as a backbone for the addition of organic or inorganic compounds.